tol-training/tol-training.github.io/docs/sessions.md

 !!! info "2023-09-20 Update"

-    **We're simplifying registration!** Click on the "Register" link to go straight to a confirmation form.
-If there are spaces, we will send you zoom details within 1 day.

     **Zoom Link** If there is a zoom link button - you can just click it to join.
 The date/time has an "Add to Calendar" link which will add the event to your own preferred calendar in your time zone with the zoom link

+    **We're simplifying registration!** If there is no zoom link, click on the "Register" link to go straight to a confirmation form.
+If there are spaces, we will send you zoom details within 1 day.

     **Please join Discord** at [discord.gg/XW97NyjR83](https://discord.gg/XW97NyjR83){ : target="_blank" } as zoom chats will be disabled